suncoast-devs/handbook/curriculum/course-schedule.md

 # unit iii - reinforcement and application

-## chapter X: practice, practice practice
+## chapter 0: practice, practice practice

 - lesson 0: Authentication and Authorization
 - lesson 1: how to apply react to a real world site